-I always get asked what am I doing now after I resigned from my corporate job a few months back.
+I always get asked what am I doing now after I resigned from my corporate job last June 2019.
 And then when I tell them that I work from home now, I get either a puzzled look or even more questions.

 Imagine these past few weeks, in all the Christmas/holiday reunions I’ve been to, it’s all I’m asked!
 In fact, I realized I should write a blog post about it since it seems like an interesting topic.
 So here it is!